obarch/obarch4j/livedoc/docs/README.md

-# Live Document
+# Livedoc

-Write JUnit test in markdown so that

-* the test can be read like documentation
+Livedoc allow you to write JUnit test in Markdown file, to solve following problems

+* You have unit test, but lack of context so that readers can not know what is actually being tested
+* You have documentation, but it is frequently out of date
-* do not need to escape string
+* Java does not have multi-line string literal
-* easier to write a lot of table driven tests
+* Table driven tests requires extra effort so that you do not use this great testing method

 # Setup